 Day 3: Zuluk- a journey of all journeys

 Waiba home stay in Zuluk is on the top of a hillock.
 We had to climb up forty steps.
 The home stay has a hanging balcony overlooking the vast expanse.
 A beautiful Shiva temple is nearby.
 Sitting in the balcony you get a 180 degree panoramic view of the valley.
 Zuluk is located strategically close to the Indo- China border at an altitude of 9500 ft.
 There is a strong military presence here.
 It is relatively new and offbeat tourist destination.
 We kept walking past the small village and climbed our way to the Shiva temple.
-The purohit said that the temple is visible from the Thambi viewpoint also.
+The priest said that the temple could be seen, from the Thambi viewpoint also.

 Our host Nema Tamang served crispy veg pakoda and fried chicken momo in the evening.
 Sipping roasted Darjeeling tea in our balcony in the evening, we were engrossed in the tranquility of nature.
 Here you can listen to the silence of the nature, touch the softness of hovering cloud or indulge in meditation in the bleak emptiness.
 As if time has stopped it's journey here.
 Zuluk is truly an oasis of serenity.